theketchio/ketch/ci/README.md

-# Ketch : Deployment Script for CI/CD
+# ketch-ci : Deployment Script for CI/CD

 This script can be used to deploy your apps right from your CI/CD pipelines using [Ketch](theketch.io).